piscisvolans/piscisvolans.github.io/_posts/2016-07-25-qcmc-poster.md

 </div>
 </center>

 I wanted to try something different from <a href="{{ site.baseurl }}/public/pdf/cqoqim2013.pdf">the last poster I made</a>, using no full sentences and focusing on data and diagrams that would be difficult to describe in words.
-I don't have much of an attention span for reading posters and I doubt most people do either... and what's the point when the researcher is standing right there?
+I don't have much of an attention span for reading posters and I doubt most people do either... and what's the point when the researcher is standing right there? <!--more-->

 ## Inspiration